balavignesh1432/Placement/CS/OOP.md

 #### Dynamic / Run-Time Polymorphism: Late Binding (Code execution decided at **runtime** in response to function call)
 - **Method Overriding:** Subclass method overrides base class method.
 Achieved by dynamic binding.

+---

+### Friends
+- **Friend Class:** Class that can access the private and protected members of another class, even though not member of class.
+- **Friend Functions:** Special function that is allowed to access private and protected data of a class, even though it's not a member of the class.

+---

 ## Object Relationships